AngelikaPolshikova/Thesis/Desktop/CellNet/Readme.md

 ## Scripts I'm working on:
-LSTM_baseline.ipynd - good predictions, uploaded photos to the same dir.
+LSTM_baseline.ipynd - good predictions, uploaded photos to the same dir. (what worked best so far is going back to unidirectional, adding self-attention and only predicting next 1 frame.)

 CNN_baseline.ipynd - got good predictions, had same problem as LSTM but was fixed.